What does a Information Technology Specialist do?

 How long does it take to become a Information Technology Specialist?

-The path to becoming an Information Technology Specialist varies.
-It depends on education, experience, and the specific role.
+The journey to becoming an Information Technology Specialist varies based on education and experience.
 Most specialists hold at least a bachelor's degree in computer science or a related field.
-This degree usually takes four years to complete.
-Some roles may require a master's degree, which adds another two years.
+This education typically takes four years.
+Programs cover essential topics like programming, networks, and databases.

 Information Technology Specialist Job Description Sample